 - One of the viewing galleries – There are three well-known buildings with viewing galleries.
 The empire state building, the Rockefeller Center and the new One World Trade Center.
 Each offers a slightly different vantage point, and you’ll need a good wide angle lens to capture the scene.

 - Worm’s eye views – Another type of photo is looking up at an intersection between skyscrapers.
 You’ll need to walk around an area dense with these buildings to get this type of photo.
-Fortunately Manhattan has these areas in abundance.
+Fortunately, Manhattan has these areas in abundance.

-2. The Gridiron
+2. The Flatiron Building

-Another famous building in New York is the Gridiron, so named because it looks like an iron.
+Another famous building in New York is the Flatiron, so named because it looks like an iron.
 This is a great place to practice your architecture photography skills, and there are a number of compositions you could attempt.

-If you’re lucky enough to get a vantage point near the junction the Gridiron sits on, that’s a great angle.
+If you’re lucky enough to get a vantage point near the junction the Flatiron sits on, that’s a great angle.
 Photos from street level can include a long exposure that shows car traffic light trails passing the building during blue hour.

 Or you can focus only on the building, photographed against a sunny blue sky.

 Time Square is where you’ll see all New York’s neon lights, glam, and perhaps its slightly seedier side.
 As a photographer, all the neon signs hold obvious appeal.